OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2015-09-20-vagrant-on-arch-linux-part-2.md

 ![Vagrant Banner](/public/images/posts/vagrant_banner.png)

-In **part 1** I gave instructions on how to install Vagrant and VirtualBox on Arch Linux.
-In **Part 2** I'll give step by step instructions on how to set up a full Ubuntu (Ubuntu 14.04 Trusty Tahr) Vagrant box.
+In [Part 1]({% post_url 2015-09-20-vagrant-on-arch-linux-part-1 %}) I gave instructions on how to install Vagrant and VirtualBox on Arch Linux.
+In [Part 2]({% post_url 2015-09-20-vagrant-on-arch-linux-part-2 %}) I'll give step by step instructions on how to set up a full Ubuntu (Ubuntu 14.04 Trusty Tahr) Vagrant box.

-##Setup the Vagrant Box
+##Set up the Vagrant Box

 The first step is to either build or download the Vagrant config files for the Vagrant setup.
-For simplicities sake we'll be creating an Ubuntu Virtual Box that includes a LAMP stack pre-installed.
+For simplicities sake we'll be creating an Ubuntu Virtual Box that includes a LAMP stack.
 There are plenty pre-compiled vagrant files for Ubuntu 14 but for this exmaple we will use the following repository:

     https://github.com/mattandersen/vagrant-lamp